Frequently Asked Questions

 Do you do scar coverups?

 Absolutely!
 Making clients feel good about their bodies is my favorite part of tattooing, and I consider it an honor to be trusted with the vulnerability of dealing with scars.
 I look forward to turning your scars into something beautiful that you can treasure.
-The only thing to note about scars is that they need to be at least a couple of years old to be able to work on top of.
+The only thing to note about scars is that they need to be at least a couple of years old to be able to work on top of to ensure that the tissue won’t change materially.

 If your proposal has been accepted:

 Hooray!
 I’m excited to work with you!
 If your design is chosen, you will receive an email with a link to my online booking site.
 From there, you can choose a date for your tattoo appointment.
 Your acceptance is for the proposal that you submitted to be booked during the current booking period.
 I would suggest booking as soon as you are able, especially if you have specific scheduling needs, as they tend to fill up quickly.
 You must book an appointment within a week of receiving calendar access, or we’ll assume you are no longer interested and will offer the time to the next person waiting to get in.
 Please make sure you are committed to your session and have reviewed my process and policies (especially rescheduling) before booking an appointment!
 I am unable to roll appointments forward into another booking cycle.